KPFranceSAS/integration-channel/readme.md

-# Channel tools
+# KPS tools

 ## Purposes
-With the migration from Navision to Business central, we need to replace the current integration of marketplace orders in Business central.
+With the migration from Navision to Business central, we need to replace the current integration of marketplace orders in Business central.\
-The new system will use the current application as as middleware to connect both to ChannelAdvisor through their restful API and to BUsiness central using it Odata API.
+The new system will use the current application as as middleware to connect both to marketplaces through their restful API and to BUsiness central using it Odata API.\
-All requests will be done through http.
+All requests will be done through http.\
-A local database is steup to store all transactions and enabled workers to get an overview of all transactions and integrations.
+A local database is setup to store all transactions and enabled workers to get an overview of all transactions and integrations.
-Moreover some setting will be accessible to ensure some

 ## Technologies
 php>=7.4, mysql8, symfony5.4, php cli